VanessaTsang888/vue-the-complete-guide/Vue-v2/02-DOM-Interaction/notes-dom-interaction.md

 DOM interaction 07: only rendering once with v-once:

 v-once directive adding on an html element keeps the initial value (i.e. the value in the title property) and will not be updated if it changes later on.
 Example, if later in a method we change the title property from Hello World! to Hello, then this will NOT work as this directive keeps the initial value and not adjust once over-written.
 In our future app, we may need this behaviour and v-once makes it easy to stick to the initial value and not use any other value this property may take in a later point of time.
+See my 01 Starting Code files for my example of only rendering once with v-once directive.